 Looking ahead – The future of tax

-As part of our Looking ahead series, Andy Wallis looks to how COVID-19 might change the future of tax.
+As part of our Looking ahead series, Laurence Parry looks to how COVID-19 might change the future of tax.

 The cost of government support to individuals and the businesses affected by COVID-19 in the UK has already topped £100bn and will continue to rise.
 It is unlikely that we will ever know the exact figure, but we do know that government will, at some point, need to put in place measures to boost its coffers.
 So what might the future of tax look like?